ganzalone/Gabys-Page/_notes/Torts/Literature Notes/Self defense.md

 - use of excessive force waives right to self defense

 - mistake- D, if made a mistake about apprehending a danger, is entitled to self-defense if they reasonably apprehend that violence is about to occur, and that the method used is reasonable
+- self defense can justify battery, assault & false imprisonment
+- cannot use self defense in retaliation- time to use the defense cannot be frustrated

 ## References